kearn77/python-retrosheet-project/project_summary/code_reference.md

 ```
 Figure 6 - box call signature and docstring.

-The remaining methods in RetroObject serve a singular purpose - format the
+The remaining methods in RetroObject serve a singular purpose - format the<br/>
-input passed into, and the output returned by, the emulation methods bevent,
+input passed into, and the output returned by, the emulation methods bevent,<br/>
 bgame, and box.
 They accomplish this in a nested manner.
-Relatively simple
+Relatively simple<br/>
-formatting methods are passed into more complex ones, which are in turn called
+formatting methods are passed into more complex ones, which are in turn called<br/>
 by the emulation methods.

-__columnPipe, called by bevent and bgame prior to executing their for loops,
+__columnPipe, called by bevent and bgame prior to executing their for loops,<br/>
 converts the user's requested columns into a valid string.
-While this may
+While this may<br/>
-seem like a simple task, quirks in the command line applications complicate
+seem like a simple task, quirks in the command line applications complicate<br/>
 its execution.

-Internally, bevent and bgame columns begin with zero and run through
+Internally, bevent and bgame columns begin with zero and run through<br/>
 eighty-four and ninety-six, respectively.
-However, if a user were to pass
+However, if a user were to pass<br/>
-every column number to an executable, then an error message is returned,
+every column number to an executable, then an error message is returned,<br/>
 indicating that the requested columns exceed the number of columns.
-This is a
+This is a<br/>
-semantic error, with the retrosheet application conflating column maximums
+semantic error, with the retrosheet application conflating column maximums<br/>
 with the length of the column array requested.
-To prevent this error,
+To prevent this error,<br/>
 __columnPipe returns a column string in the following form: 0-84.
-This
+This<br/>
-convention is applied to all consecutive column numbers, such that a request
+convention is applied to all consecutive column numbers, such that a request<br/>
 for columns "1, 2, 3, 4, 5, 20, 21, 22" would return "1-5, 20-22."
-Although
+Although<br/>
-__columnPipe returns a column string, it cedes the logic to another method,
+__columnPipe returns a column string, it cedes the logic to another method,<br/>
-titled "__createColumnString."  __columnPipe also returns a sorted array of
+titled "__createColumnString."  __columnPipe also returns a sorted array of<br/>
-the columns selected, and in the case of bgame, the difference between the
+the columns selected, and in the case of bgame, the difference between the<br/>
 index positions of columns one and four in the sorted column array.

 ```python